Unboxed-Software/solana-course/content/local-setup.md

 # Challenge

 Now it’s your turn to build something independently.
 Try to create a new program to print your own message to the program logs.
-This time deploy your program to devnet instead of localhost.
+This time deploy your program to Devnet instead of localhost.

-Remember to update your `RPC URL` to devnet using the `solana config set --url` command.
+Remember to update your `RPC URL` to Devnet using the `solana config set --url` command.

 You can invoke the program using the same client-side script from the demo as long as you update the `connection` and Solana Explorer URL to both point to Devnet instead of localhost.